-The Taylorr 110e guitar has a beautiful well-crafted Sitka Spruce top with layered walnut sides and back, it has a Sapele neck and ebony fingerboard.
+The Taylor 110e guitar has a beautiful well-crafted solid sitka spruce top with layered walnut back and sides, it has a Sapele neck and ebony fingerboard.

-Sitka spruce is a dense, wood that is fairly strong, providing the kind of vibration which makes room for the sound to produce such great quality.
+Solid sitka spruce is a dense wood that is fairly strong, providing the kind of vibration which makes room for the sound to produce such great quality.

-The Taylor 110e provides you with an inbuilt pickup, the “e” in the name stands for the fact that you can set it up with electronics, which means you can play it plugged in or unplugged.
-It has an all round accommodating pickup system.
-This guitar being a dreadnought is mostly suitable for flat-picking and strumming, but it also resonates well with finger-picking too if that’s your approach.
-It’s an amazing guitar overall, and i’d recommend you read our full review on the Taylor 110e.
+The Taylor 110e provides you with an inbuilt pickup, the “e” in the name stands for the fact that you can set it up with electronics, which means you can use it plugged in or unplugged.
+It has an all-round accommodating pickup system.
+This acoustic guitar being a dreadnought is mostly suitable for flat-picking and strumming, but it also resonates well with finger-picking too if that’s your approach.
+It’s an amazing acoustic guitar overall, and i’d recommend you read our full review on the Taylor 110e.

 4. Martin D-18

-With a powerful dreadnought design and a great sounding combo of solid Sticka spruce top and mahogany sides and back, a smooth fingerboard, a bone nut and a saddle for improved intonation you’re bound to find yourself entertained with this guitar for a long lasting period of time.
+With a powerful dreadnought design and a great sounding combo of solid sicka spruce top and solid mahogany back and sides, a smooth fingerboard, a bone nut and a saddle for improved intonation you’re bound to find yourself entertained with this guitar for a long-lasting period of time.

-To conclude the purpose of firm mahogany for the back and sides further enhances this dreadnought’s precise, distinct treble and a warm, middling bass.
+To conclude the purpose of firm solid mahogany back and sides further enhances this dreadnought’s precise, distinct treble and a warm, middling bass.

-Overall, i honestly love the sound that comes out from this guitar, and i would recommend it to everyone that is looking to buy a guitar that sounds and performs great.
+Overall, I honestly love the sound that comes out from this acoustic guitar, and I would recommend it to everyone that is looking to buy a guitar that sounds and performs great.
 It has the style, the sound, the build quality and everything else.
 In our Martin D-18 Review, we called this guitar the king of acoustic guitars, so I’d say that it’s definitely one of the best acoustic guitars out there.

 3. Martin D-16RGT

-Featuring a solid Sitka Spruce top and East Indian Rosewood sides and back the Martin D16-RGT offers a glossy finish while the back and sides are complimented with satin.
+Featuring a solid sitka spruce top and east indian rosewood back and sides the Martin D16-RGT offers a glossy finish while the back and sides are complimented with satin.
 Furthermore, the neck is polished with solid Spanish Cedar.